 What are the rare vaccine side effects?

-Blood clots with low platelets (thrombosis with thrombocytopenia syndrome, or TTS) has occurred in nine out of one million people who received the Johnson & Johnson vaccine.
+Blood clots with low platelets (thrombosis with thrombocytopenia syndrome, or TTS) has occurred in nine out of one million people who received the Johnson and Johnson vaccine.
 No cases have been reported in people who were pregnant, even though most cases of this rare condition occur in people of reproductive age.
 Warning signs include severe headache, changes in vision, abdominal pain, nausea and vomiting, back pain, shortness of breath, leg pain or swelling, easy bruising, or bleeding within six to 14 days of the vaccination.
 Call your doctor or seek medical help if you experience these symptoms.

 Heart inflammation (myocarditis and pericarditis) may occur after the Pfizer/BioNTech and Moderna vaccines.
 This rare side effect has mostly affected male teens and young adults, usually after a second dose.
 No cases have been reported in people who were pregnant.